 Architect AIBC, LEED AP

-Loretta is a registered architect and an associate at SHAPE Architecture.
-A key member of the firm since 2009, she has been project lead on a number of SHAPE Architecture’s prominent institutional projects, including the Fraser Heights Recreation Centre, Kensington Hall and Childcare Centre, and the Guildford Aquatic Centre.
+Loretta has been project lead on a number of SHAPE Architecture’s prominent institutional projects, including the Fraser Heights Recreation Centre, the Guildford Aquatic Centre, and most recently the Columbia Valley Community Facility.
 After graduating with distinction from Carleton University School of Architecture, Loretta apprenticed with architects in Ottawa, Edmonton and Vancouver, working on a wide range of commercial, residential and institutional projects throughout Canada.
-A LEED Accredited Professional since 2007, Loretta is a highly conscientious architect whose technical proficiency and management skills are complemented by a refined design sensibility and a strong commitment to sustainable building.
+Loretta is a highly conscientious architect whose technical proficiency and management skills are complemented by a refined design sensibility and a strong commitment to sustainable building.

 David loves design and is good at it.
 He joined SHAPE Architecture in 2010 after graduating with distinction from UBC School of Architecture and Landscape Architecture and gaining a diverse range of experience in design studios in Iran, Northern Italy and Barcelona.
 Throughout the past several years he has taken every opportunity to become as integrated as possible in the construction and fabrication culture of BC’s Lower Mainland, in order to draw upon the unique opportunities within the region to turn cultural ambitions into built form.